YoYoGames/GameMaker-Manual/README.md

 :wrench: For making your changes, it is recommended that you make a fork, clone it and edit locally where you can test your HTML in your browser.

 :white_check_mark: Once you are done, push your changes to your fork on GitHub and create a pull request.

+### Important

+Do not make changes to `<span data-keyref>` contents, these are RoboHelp variables and contents of these span tags should not be manually edited in the HTML files.
+The correct contents are inserted by RoboHelp when the manual is built.